ItzAfroBoy/steam-api-cli/README.md

   $ steam inv

 OPTIONS
-  -d, --default      Use this to set the given user as the default -g, --game=game    Change the default game setting -k, --key=key      Change the current Steam API Key setting -t, --trade=trade  Change the default show-tradable-item setting -u, --user=user    Change the default steamID setting
+  -c, --context=context  Changes the default context id setting -d, --default          Use this to set the given user as the default -g, --game=game        Change the default game setting -k, --key=key          Change the current Steam API Key -t, --trade=trade      Change the default show-tradable-item setting -u, --user=user        Change the default steamID setting

 DESCRIPTION
   Grab items from a Steam Inventory